-FINANCIAL ARRANGEMENTS: The fee for this tour is \$3,985 per person in double occupancy.
-This includes all meals from breakfast on Day 2 to dinner on Day 6, accommodations as stated in the itinerary, ground transportation during the tour, and guide services provided by the tour leaders.
+FINANCIAL ARRANGEMENTS: The fee for this tour is \$4,585 per person in double occupancy.
+This includes all meals from lunch on Day 1 to lunch on day 5, accommodations as stated in the itinerary, ground transportation during the tour, and guide services provided by the tour leader.
 It does not include airfare from your home to Bogotá and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The single supplement for this tour is \$200.
+The single supplement for this tour is \$350.
 You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.